jasoncarrete5/physics-game/instructions/directions.md

 ## Gameplay
 The player is able to place and rotate tools in order to redirect conpression waves so that they reach the receiver.
 In order to complete a level, all waves must reach a receiver, otherwise, the level will reset and the player will have to try again.
 It should also be noted that when any wave hits a wall or goes out of bounds, the level will automatically reset.

+### Observer
+The observer is used to view the properties of the currently selected tool.
+The observer can tell you if the currently selected tool is rotatable or movable which is necessary to complete most levels.

+### Toolbox
+The toolbox is where all of your movable tools start out in a level.
+Some levels will require you to use tools in your toolbox to successfully complete a level.

 #### Controls
   * The 'A' and 'left-arrow' keys will rotate the selected tool, counter-clockwise
   * The 'D' and 'right-arrow' keys will rotate the selected tool, clockwise